Andrew Lincoln: Personal life

 On 10 June 2006, Lincoln married Gael Anderson, daughter of Ian Anderson, flautist and vocalist of Jethro Tull.
 They have two children, a son and a daughter.

-On 1 April 2016, Lincoln mentioned that he is an avid life-long Manchester United fan, stating in an interview with ESPN UK during the set filming of The Walking Dead.
+Lincoln is a Manchester United fan.

 He was educated in Bath, where he was childhood friends with former Exeter City manager Paul Tisdale.
-In 2017, Lincoln said "One of my oldest and dearest friends happens to be Paul Tisdale.
-So I've been watching him very avidly throughout his whole career and I've been very proud of him."

 Politics

 Lincoln has appeared in a video in support of the Robin Hood tax in 2014.
 Along with others involved in the video he has encouraged the public to get behind the measure, noting its "incredible support from people across Europe."